What is R-Squared?

 In addition, it does not indicate the correctness of the regression model.
 Therefore, the user should always draw conclusions about the model by analyzing r-squared together with the other variables in a statistical model.

 Interpretation of R-Squared

 The most common interpretation of r-squared is how well the regression model fits the observed data.
 For example, an r-squared of 60% reveals that 60% of the data fit the regression model.
-Generally, the higher the r-squared indicates the better fit of the model.
+Generally, a higher r-squared indicates a better fit for the model.

 A low r-squared figure is generally a bad sign for predictive models.
 However, in some cases, a good model may show a small value.

 There is no universal rule on how to incorporate the statistical measure in assessing a model.
 The context of the experiment or forecast is extremely important and in different scenarios, the insights from the metric can vary.

 - SSregression – the sum of squares due to regression (explained sum of squares)

 - SStotal – the total sum of squares

 Although the names “sum of squares due to regression” and “total sum of squares” seem confusing, the meanings of the variables are straightforward.

 The sum of squares due to regression measures how well the regression model represents the data that were used for modeling.
 The total sum of squares measures the variation in the observed data (data used in regression modeling).